Francis-Mwaniki/DSA/Readme.md

 Here's a simple example of how to run a Java script to test a data structure implementation:

-1. Navigate to the Python directory:
+1. Navigate to the Java directory:

     ```bash
     cd DSA/Java